 - Single rooms are not that great: they’re often very small and a couple of times I’ve been given a single room with no external window – just a window opening into a stairwell.

 - It can be harder to manage your mood if you get down.
 I discovered this when I visited Auschwitz on my own.
 The horror of that place (plus getting drenched to my skin waiting for a bus afterwards) made me feel low.
 Without any friends around me, I struggled to lift my spirits afterwards.
 So maybe heavy-going emotional places are not such a great idea to visit solo.

 - Safety is a greater consideration – it is understandable that solo travellers, especially solo female travellers are concerned about safety.
 And I think it’s a good idea to think about how to stay safe, which leads me on to my next thought…

 Is Solo Travel For Women Safe?

-The truth is, I don’t know if travel is any more or less safe for solo travellers and for solo female travellers – it’s hard to find reliable statistics.
+The truth is, I don’t know if travel is any more or less safe for solo travellers and for solo female travellers – of course, there are solo travellers with negative stories, but it’s hard to find reliable statistics.
 However, I do know I feel more vulnerable as a solo female traveller – and that makes me take extra precautions when I travel solo.